Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Faculty Council (FC)
    1. Provostial Undergraduate Student Advisory Group (PUSAG)
    1. Election Appeals Committee (EAC), defined in [Bylaw 3 section 10.0](../bylaw-3.md), if requested
+   1. The UofT delegations to the ESSCO Presidents' Meeting (PM) and the CFES Summit on the Development of Engineering Societies (SDES)

 # Manual of Responsibilities